shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 * Warm Spices: I use sweet paprika, turmeric, cumin, green cardamom, and cinnamon to flavor the dish.

 * Boneless Short Rib: Short rib tenderizes well and has a rich flavor.
+Other options for meat are chuckroast, lamb, or goat, which are all amazing variantions to this soup.

 * Garlic